 Greencross has strong disciplines to avoid any real or perceived conflict of interest with respect to related party transactions.
 Dr Richards has no involvement in the evaluation, negotiation or management of leases of the properties in which he has an interest.
 All rental agreements on all properties are managed by the Company's central property department on an arms-length basis and are maintained in a real property information system to ensure visibility.
-All veterinary services related properties have been transitioned onto this information system during FY 2015 All contract renewals, market reviews and new leases are negotiated and reviewed by the Chief Business Development Officer, who reports to the CEO and is also an accredited valuer.
+All veterinary services related properties were transitioned onto this information system during FY 2015 All contract renewals, market reviews and new leases are negotiated and reviewed by the General Manager, Property, who reports to the Chief Operating Officer, Business Development.
 All lease renewal and new leases also come to the CFO for formal approval.
 Dr Richards has no executive role in the Group so is not involved in this process.
 The related party properties are treated identically to all other properties.
 Full disclosure is made in the Annual Report.
 The Company will continue to disclose the position on these properties.
 As they come up for renewal, the attractiveness of these properties will be reviewed, their fit within the real estate portfolio assessed and, if retained, market rate rents will be negotiated on an arms length basis.